 PayPal Instant Transfer Limits for Linked Bank Accounts

-PayPal’s Instant Transfer limit for banks is simple: a flat maximum of $25,000 per transaction.
+PayPal’s Instant Transfer limit for banks is simple: a flat maximum of $25,000 per transaction and a minimum transfer of $1.00.
 This amount is significantly higher than the limits for debit cards.
-This is because users must link their bank account to PayPal to take advantage of this feature.
+This is because users must link their bank account and debit card to PayPal to take advantage of this feature.
 Thus, their identities are already verified.

 How to Lift PayPal’s Instant Transfer Maximum Sending Limit

 You can’t lift the maximum transaction limits for PayPal’s Instant Transfer feature.
 PayPal keeps these restrictions in place due to the instant nature of the transactions.
-This is to protect business owners from losing too much money in the case of fraud or theft
+This protects business owners from losing too much money in the case of fraud or theft.

 However, business owners can make instant transfers as often as they like when using a linked bank account.
-The only limitation is on a per transaction basis, not overall.
+PayPal limits work on a per-transaction basis, not overall.